jjangsangy/py-translate/docs/users/usage.rst

 .. option:: source

-    Source language to convert from
+    Source language code

 .. option:: dest

-    Destination language to convert into
+    Destination language code

+    If only 1 positional argument is specified, it will be assumed to be dest and source will default to english

 ------------------------------------------------------------------------